xiangp126/DeployOpenGrok/README.md

       |_|               |___/
 ```

-- During the first run, `call_indexer.sh` will be generated and linked to `/bin/callIndexer`
+- During the first run, `call_indexer` will be generated and linked to `/bin/callIndexer`
 - Do not remove `latch` folder after installation.
 It is required by `callIndexer` to run.
 - After the first run, you can then use `callIndexer` alone to index your source code.